Hannah Taylor accepts instructions across all areas of Chambers’ work with a particular interest in environmental, planning, and public work.

 Expertise

-- Planning and Environment
+- Planning & environment

-- G. Fry & Son Limited v Secretary of State for Levelling Up, Housing and Communities & Somerset Council (awaiting judgment) – Led by Estelle Dehon KC and Nina Pindham, Hannah represented Wildlife and Countryside Link, intervening in writing in the Supreme Court.
+- C. G. Fry & Son Limited v Secretary of State for Levelling Up, Housing and Communities & Somerset Council – Led by Estelle Dehon KC and Nina Pindham, Hannah represented Wildlife and Countryside Link, intervening in writing in the Supreme Court.
 The written submissions argued that the Court of Appeal’s interpretation of the Habitats Regulations was correct, by reference to the architecture of the planning system, the centrality of the precautionary principle to the Habitats regime, and the appropriate use of planning conditions.

 During pupillage, Hannah assisted Nina Pindham with: